rust-lang/rfcs/text/0000-transparent-unions.md

 Univariant `enum`s are ommitted from this RFC in an effort to keep the scope small and avoid unnecessary bikeshedding.
 A future RFC could explore `#[repr(transparent)]` on a univariant `enum`.

-If a `union` has multiple non-ZST fields, a future RFC could propose a way to choose the representation of that enum ([example](https://internals.rust-lang.org/t/pre-rfc-transparent-unions/9441/6)).
+If a `union` has multiple non-ZST fields, a future RFC could propose a way to choose the representation of that `union` ([example](https://internals.rust-lang.org/t/pre-rfc-transparent-unions/9441/6)).